Home Page › Blog › Guide for Traveling with a Service Dog in Europe

 Food & Supplements

-If you are embarking on a more extended trip, you may consider ordering your dog’s food and having it delivered to your destination point.
-Many regions will also have pet retailers that you can purchase your dog’s kibble; however, you may want to call or email them to be sure your dog’s brand is carried and in stock.
+If you embark on a more extended trip, you might want to consider ordering your dog’s food and having it delivered to your destination.
+Many regions will also have pet retailers where you can purchase your dog’s kibble; however, you may want to call or email them to be sure your dog’s brand is carried and in stock.

 If your canine needs medications, be sure to keep them in the original bottles with a note from your veterinarian explaining their purpose.